Is the first born really the most responsible? Does middle child syndrome exist? Find out if your birth order has any bearing on your personality...

 Well, a few sources, including a recent piece of YouGov research, think there is some basis in it.
 As the research finds, “In short, it turns out to be true that the oldest child in a family feels a greater weight of responsibility, while the youngest child feels a higher level of breathing room.”

 In addition, research from psychologist Kevin Leman, published in The New Birth Order Book: Why You Are The Way You Are, has said that we may even be more suited to certain people depending on the order in which we were born.

 Intrigued?
 We take a look at whether or not these ideas really do hold up…

-The stereotypes… People generally hold the view that the first-born in any family is the most adult-like of the bunch.
-They’re ambitious, responsible, and desperate for the approval of their superiors (parents, teachers, bosses)
+The stereotype: People generally hold the view that the first-born in any family is the most adult-like.
+They’re ambitious, responsible, and desperate for the approval of parents, teachers, bosses.

 Is it true?
 Generally speaking, yes.
 Experts believe that it all harks back to those first, formative years.
 When the eldest child is born, they are the sole focus of the parents’ love and attention.
 So, the oldest is often said to be the most advanced, and most capable of taking on responsibilities, having had their parents’ focus as they grew up.

 However, even if the eldest sibling is generally seen as the most put together, the pressure of trying to please can easily get to them.
 According to clinical psychologist Linda Blair, the eldest is apparently more likely to suffer feelings of anxiety and insecurity, due to losing the attention of parents when the second child comes along.
 But, because of the first-born’s reliance on authority figures, they’re more likely to seek help from a professional – which can only be a good thing.